-The Graduate School Practices of Literature (GSPoL) at the University of Münster invites international students in literary studies to apply for one of two PhD scholarships starting October 1, 2020.
-The three-year scholarships are part of the Graduate School Scholarship Programme (GSSP) funded by the German Academic Exchange Service / Deutschen Akademischen Austauschdienst (DAAD).
+The Graduate School Practices of Literature (GSPoL) invites international applications for two PhD scholarships starting on October 1, 2024.
+The three-year scholarships are part of the Graduate School Scholarship Programme (GSSP) funded by the Federal Foreign Office in collaboration with the German Academic Exchange Service (DAAD).

 1. Literature, Culture and Society

 relationship between literature, culture and society; social theories; cultural theories; cultural turn and/in literary studies